 My other sisters’ hands are more delicate than mine.
 My hands call to mind a worker, or farmer, or crafter, hands with knuckles and calluses.
 While shopping, we decided my hands were the best model for the ring for our mother, and so I was the odd model on this shopping expedition, with the jewelry merchants looking at me with eyebrow askance.
 With their beautifully groomed hands they examined mine, seeking different shapes and kinds of rings to try on, to find something that would balance my knuckly fingers.

 One day, many years later, I was inside watching some commotion in the driveway.
-My son needed to add water to his rusty old radiator.
+My stepson needed to add water to his radiator.
 The cap was stuck.
-My son, his dad, and a friend were standing around the car, hood up, scratching their heads.
+He, his dad, and a friend were standing around the car, hood up, scratching their heads.

 Watching this from inside the house, I figured it wouldn’t hurt to have a go.
 Grabbing a kitchen towel, I wandered outside.
 Approaching the car, I asked about the problem, then casually swooped in with my towel and my mother’s hands.